smartnsoft/SNSSocial/README.md

 ## Communication

 SNSSocial is one of the Smart&Soft Libraries dedicated to the iOS Development.
-It is developed and maintained by [Smart&Soft](http://www.smartnsoft.com).
+It is developed and maintained by [Smart&Soft](http://www.smartnsoft.com), a cutting edge mobile agency in France..

 - If you found a **bug**, open an **issue**.
 [Github issue page](https://github.com/smartnsoft/SNSSocial/issues).
 - If you have a **feature request**, open an **issue**.
 - If you want to **contribute**, submit a **pull request**.